develephant/electangular/README.md

 #### `ipc` Service

-You can "wire" in your Angular app with the IPC (inter-process communication) system that Electron exposes using the __electangular__ `icp` service.
+You can "wire" in your Angular app with the IPC (inter-process communication) system that Electron exposes using the __electangular__ `ipc` service.

 An example of using the `ipc` service in an Angular controller: